contemplata/contemplata/README.md

 ##### Formats

-At the moment, two upload formats are supported: generic JSON files, respecting the appropriate [formatting rules](#format), and [ANCOR][ancor] files.
-For the latter, the tool automatically performs certain pre-processing operations.
+At the moment, two upload formats are supported: generic JSON files, respecting the appropriate [formatting rules](#format), and the corpus format (.ac XML files) of the [GLOZZ annotation platform](#glozz), which is also handled by the ANNODIS annotation tool.

+For the latter format, the tool automatically performs certain pre-processing operations.
 Notably, it removes the social obligations-related expressions, a step which can be avoided by unchecking the corresponding checkbox during the file's upload.

 ### Files